Caroline-Patrick/moody-app-client/README.md

-# Mood Tracker
+# Moody

-Mood Tracker is a web application designed to help users improve their emotional literacy.
+Moody is a web application designed to help users improve their emotional literacy.
 Inspired by Brené Brown's "Atlas of the Heart", the app allows users to track and analyze their emotions, fostering self-awareness and emotional understanding.
 Built using React on the frontend, the app connects to a backend powered by Node.js and Express.
 The Material-UI library provides a sleek and modern design.

 ## Features